 The Library holds British parliamentary papers, including debates, command papers, House of Commons and House of Lords papers going back to 1801.
 It also has all statutes (acts) and statutory instruments.
-These can be found in the Law Section on the 4th Floor.
-For more information, see the Law Libguide.
+For more information, see the Law guide (link below).

 In addition, there are several subject specific titles, which are particularly relevant to construction management: